Skip to content

 • ABSTRACTGATEWAY_MEMORY_REQUIRE_VECTOR

 Structured queries work with LanceDB and in-memory stores.
 SQLite also works when the installed AbstractMemory build exposes SQLiteTripleStore.
-Semantic query_text requires a vector-capable backend plus configured Gateway embeddings; SQLite returns a clear 400 instead of pretending to support semantic recall.
+Semantic query_text requires a vector-capable backend plus the execution-host embedding.text route; SQLite returns a clear 400 instead of pretending to support semantic recall.

 Prompt-cache control plane (operator API)